Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-03.md

 This is done via the JobDetail class, which was mentioned briefly in the previous section.

 JobDetail instances are built using the JobBuilder class.
-You will typically want to use a static import of all of its methods, in order to have the DSL-feel within your code.
+You will typically want to use a static import of all its methods to have the DSL-feel within your code.

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">